TaxyAI/experiments/README.md

 # Taxy Experiments

-This repo is dedicated to hosting experimental Taxy tools and form factors.
+This repo is dedicated to hosting experimental Taxy AI tools and form factors.

 ## Puppeteer Browser